Today, diners open Google Maps before they open a menu. Itās basically a new street corner for restaurant discovery.

 Backlinks from popular local food influencers or city guides can boost your Google authority.
 Ask to be listed in:

-Even one feature in a top food blog can send new waves of diners your way—and improve your authority.
+You might think of this as an exaggeration, but honestly, even one feature in a top food blog can send new waves of diners your way and improve your authority.

 Step 18: Keep Your Information Updated